 - Plenty of unique and additional features

 Microsoft relaunched Edge based on the Chromium platform and since then Edge has become an excellent alternative to Google Chrome.
-With a minimal user interface and some unique feature, it does have an edge over Chrome.
+With a minimal user interface and some unique features, it does have an edge over Chrome.

 The Collections feature in Edge allows the users to save web pages and group them together for better organization.
 Whether you are an avid shopper or looking for Job opportunities, you can organize it all under Collections.

-Out of the box compatibility with Chrome extension makes it easy If you are switching from Chrome.
+Out-of-the-box compatibility with Chrome extension makes it easy If you are switching from Chrome.
 Edge comes with a comprehensive set of built-in accessibility tools to increase your productivity on the web.

-Right-click on any web page and you can access the built-in screenshot tool with scroll support, add pages to collection and even translate selected text.
+Right-click on any web page and you can access the built-in screenshot tool with scroll support, add pages to the collection and even translate selected text.

 Key features of Microsoft Edge: